-When motorcyclists have accidents, it is often the motorcyclist that is considered blameworthy.
-On this basis, the third-party insurers will often, whatever the circumstances try and hold the motorcyclist 100% liable for the cause of the crash, simply so they can contest liability and mitigate their losses and, therefore, hopefully reduce the overall costs to their shareholders.
+After a motorcycle accident, it is often the motorcyclist that is considered blameworthy.
+On this basis, the third-party insurers will often, whatever the circumstances, try to hold the motorcyclist 100 per cent liable for the cause of the crash, simply so they can contest liability and mitigate their losses and, therefore, hopefully reduce the overall costs to their shareholders.

 Filtering: Something most of us do on a daily basis and is perfectly legal as it is only another word for overtaking.

 Many riders (and drivers for that matter) are still unsure about the legalities of filtering, but providing it is done sensibly and safely, it does not usually cause a problem as far as making a claim is concerned when things go wrong.

 Many defendant insurers and law firms will still try to use the case of Powell v Moody (1966) as their statutory defence, even though there is much more current case law which can and does work in our favour.
 Filtering crashes have to be judged on the evidence and on merit, not on some obsolete piece of case law.

 Providing you have complied with some basic common-sense rules – for example, not straddling or crossing a central, solid white-line system; not overtaking between ‘No Overtaking’ signs; not filtering close to a junction or turning on your right; and you do not cause other vehicles to alter course or speed – then you should not experience too many problems.

 So far as undertaking is concerned, for example on a motorway where a driver chooses to sit in the middle lane instead of using the left lane despite the fact that the left lane is clear, it is not, strictly speaking, illegal to undertake.